santoshbu89/dotnet-geek/README.md

 ### Tools and Technologies

 We are expertised in developing web, mobile and desktop application.
-We have handson with with mentioned tools & technologies.
+We have handson with below mentioned tools & technologies.

 - C#
 - .Net